mraj555/DataPlex/README.md

 ## 📋 Overview

-**DataPlex** is a collection of sleek, command-line applications built with Python for managing contacts, student grades, and movie collections.
+**DataPlex** is a collection of sleek, command-line applications built with Python for managing contacts, student grades, movies, and weather data.
 Each application provides a simple yet powerful interface with persistent storage and intuitive user experiences.

 ## 🎯 Applications Overview